dipser/.htaccess-validation-with-php/README.md

-.htaccess-validation-with-php
+.htaccess validation with PHP
 =============================

+## Proof of concept! *...it works!*

 Validate .htaccess-files with PHP.

 <br />